-There are 20 luxurious twin & double rooms (additional beds can be added for higher occupancies) are housed in 10 thatch-roofed bungalows.
-They are tastefully furnished in an' African style,' and each room as an en-suite bathroom, with a private patio affording wonderful, scenic views.
+There are 20 luxurious twin & double rooms.
+Additional beds can be added for higher occupancies, wich are housed in 10 thatch-roofed bungalows.
+They are tastefully furnished in an' African style,' and each room has an en-suite bathroom, with a private patio affording wonderful, scenic views.

 The Ai-Aiba Rock Painting Drive is approximately 2 hours long, with rock-art discovered along the way.
 AiAiba is an active member of the Erongo Mountain Nature Conservancy, an association of land owners dedicated to the protection and preservation of the unique fauna and flora, as well as the magnificent granite landscape of the Erongo Mountains.

-Namibian wildlife on the farm includes kudu, springbok, oryx, Damara dik dik, common duiker, klipspringer, hartmann mountain zebra, giraffe, jackal, leopard, brown hyena, warthog, aardwolf, aardvark, bat eared fox, genet, porcupine, dassies , springhare & a variety of birds some of which are endemic.
+Namibian wildlife on the farm includes kudu, springbok, oryx, damara dik dik, common duiker, klipspringer, hartmann mountain zebra, giraffe, jackal, leopard, brown hyena, warthog, aardwolf, aardvark, bat eared fox, genet, porcupine, dassies, springhare and a variety of birds some of which some are endemic.